Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 800 Gold
 - Scimitar

-**Trial by fire**: When you hit an attack with **Cinder Cutlass** you can choose to apply burn to the target.
+**Trial by fire**: When you hit an attack with **Cinder Cutlass** you can choose to deal 1d6 additonal fire damage and apply burn to the target.
 Once this effect is used, it cannot be used again until 12 seconds have passed.

 ---